-In developing my concept of three essential elements of literary storytelling, just published in How To Write Your Best Story (Crickhollow Books, 2011), I did a lot of consideration of why we are drawn to the work of famous writers, past and present.
+In developing my concept of three essential elements of literary storytelling, published in How To Write Your Best Story (now in an expanded 2nd edition, published 2017, with 40 added pages), I did a lot of consideration of why we are drawn to the work of famous writers, past and present.

 One of the literary luminaries I turned to was Anton Chekhov, a Russian writer considered to be one of the greatest short-story writers of all time.